Sanctus-GCG/Address-Geocode/README.md

 AddressGeocode
 ==============

-Geocodes a batch/list of addresses in a csv, .txt file or SQL Server database file
+Returns zip codes for USA, Canada, China, UK addresses from a batch/list in a csv, .txt file or SQL Server database

 **Dependencies**
 - Temboo account (www.temboo.com)